DCAN-Labs/abcd-hcp-pipeline/README.md

 ##### logs

 logs contains the log files for each stage.
-In the case of an error, consult these files in addition to the standard error/out of the app itself.
+In the case of an error, consult these files in addition to the standard err/out of the app itself (by default this is printed to the command line).

+status.json codes:

+- unchecked: 999
+- succeeded: 1
+- incomplete: 2
+- failed: 3
+- not_started: 4

 #### Rerunning